ethereum/EIPs/EIPS/eip-9.md

 ## Motivation
 BLAKE2b is a useful addition to Ethereum's cryptographic primitives.
 BLAKE2b is faster and more efficient than the SHA hash functions, making it a good complement or alternative to SHA-3.
 The BLAKE2b algorithm is highly optimized for 64-bit CPUs, and is faster than MD5 on modern processors.
 Its inclusion will also improve interoperability between the Zcash blockchain and the EVM, and assist in future integration with IPFS, as they are working on switching their default hash function to BLAKE2b.

 One BLAKE2 digest in Solidity, (see https://github.com/tjade273/eth-blake2/blob/optimise_everything/contracts/blake2.sol) currently requires `~480,000 + ~90*INSIZE` gas, and a single verification of an [Equihash](https://www.internetsociety.org/sites/default/files/blogs-media/equihash-asymmetric-proof-of-work-based-generalized-birthday-problem.pdf) PoW verification requires 2<sup>5</sup> to 2<sup>7</sup> iterations of the hash function, making use cases such as verification of Zcash block headers prohibitively expensive.
 However, an efficient implementation of BLAKE2b could allow verification of the Equihash PoW used in Zcash, making a BTC Relay - style SPV client possible on Ethereum.
-Interoperability with Zcash would enable trustless atomic swaps between the chains, which could provide a much needed aspect of privacy to the very public Ethereum blockchain.

 Adding a precompile for the BLAKE2b hashing function will make the operation significantly faster and cheaper, improving usability.